Elementary Education

 Christmas Tongue Twisters Lesson

-Include a Definition of Alliteration and Tongue Twisters Are Educational and Fun
+Alliteration and Tongue Twisters Are Educational and Fun

 • Crazy kids clamor for candy canes and Christmas cookies.